 This Leader's Guide is a guidebook of sorts, in that it collects hundreds of facts and data into a handy reference form.
 We hope that you will find this Leader's Guide complete.
-But if some question is not answered, please feel free to contact the Council Service Center of the Westmoreland Fayette Council of the Boy Scouts of America at 724-837-1630.
+But if some question is not answered, please feel free to contact the Council Service Center of the Westmoreland Fayette Council of the Boy Scouts of America at 724-837-1630 Extension 306.
 We look forward to your arrival at Camp Conestoga!

-Week 1 June 19 th - June 25 th
+Week 1 June 18 th - June 24 th

-Week 2 June 26 th - July 2 nd
+Week 2 June 25 th - July 1 st

-Week 3 July 10 th - July 16 th
+Week 3 July 9 th - July 15 th

-Week 4 July 17 th - July 23 rd
+Week 4 July 16 th - July 22 nd

-Week 5 July 24 th - July 30 th
+Week 5 July 23 rd - July 29 th

-Week 6 July 31 st - August 6 th

-2022 Session Dates
+2023 Session Dates

-Camp Conestoga Fee Structure- 2022
+Camp Conestoga Fee Structure- 2023

-Please note that there have been changes to the fee structure for the 2022 season.
+Please note that there have been changes to the fee structure for the 2023 season.
 The cost of a week of camp has been raised to include better program materials, competitive camp staff salaries, and overall camp improvements.